sampsyo/cs6120/content/blog/2025-05-06-typed-based-alias-analysis.md

 }
 ```

 In languages with rich type systems the type of the parameter might provide enough information to the compiler so that annotations are not necessary.
-For example, if we define a function in C++ that receives [unique pointers](https://en.cppreference.com/w/cpp/memory/unique_ptr), we can achieve the same optimization without the need for the use of a restrict keyword:
+For example, if we define a function in C++ that receives [unique pointers](https://en.cppreference.com/w/cpp/memory/unique_ptr), we could theoretically achieve the same optimization without the need for the use of a restrict keyword:

 ```C++
 //source code